edgio-docs/edgio-docs/src/pages/guides/troubleshooting.md

 **Bypass DNS Resolution**

 Connect directly to the address listed after.
-This is good for sending a request straight to origin and bypassing Layer0, or testing a connection to Layer0 before DNS cutover.
+This is good for sending a request straight to origin and bypassing {{ PRODUCT }}, or testing a connection to {{ PRODUCT }} before DNS cutover.
 Setting up a localhost DNS configuration is usually better for this if possible.

 ```bash
 curl -o/dev/null -vv